API Examples

 Note

-Unlike the examples above, this time the target destination receives the decrypted data in the request headers.
+Unlike the examples above, this time the target destination receives the decrypted data substituted in the request headers.

 JSON Tokenization with Queries